rashidshamloo/portfolio/README.md

 - General

   - SVG patterns/backgrounds are from either [Hero Patterns](https://heropatterns.com) or [Haikei](https://haikei.app) and modified by me
-  - Background image is by [Alexander Grey](https://unsplash.com/@sharonmccutcheon) on [Unsplash](https://unsplash.com/photos/62vi3TG5EDg) but heavily modified by me.
+  - Background image is by [Alexander Grey](https://unsplash.com/@sharonmccutcheon) on [Unsplash](https://unsplash.com/photos/62vi3TG5EDg) but heavily modified by me

 - Pages